We are working hard to keep people safe who are living and working in our long-term care and assisted living facilities.

 - Foot care

-- Physiotherapy and occupational therapy
+- Occupational therapy

 At this time, all non-essential off-site medical appointments are on hold.
 The persons in care’s physician will be contacted to determine if a specific appointment is medically-essential.